Kim2091/helpful-scripts/Dataset Destroyer/README.md

-*Written with the help of Bing's GPT-4 chat*
+*Written with the help of multiple AI assistants*

 This script's main usage is to generate datasets for your image models.